 Vascular Core Conference

 Vascular Core Conference is held weekly on Wednesday mornings from 0700-0800.
 Specific topics and assignments will be coordinated by the residents themselves using the VSCORE curriculum.

 Vascular M&M and Interesting Case Conference

 Vascular residents and surgery residents on the vascular rotation are required to attend vascular M&M and the interesting case conference.
 The conference will occur weekly on Friday at 7 a.m.
 The fourth-year vascular resident will present cases at this conference.
 Attendance at this conference is mandatory.

 Vascular conference is held every Friday at 8 a.m.
 Attendance is mandatory for vascular residents and residents on the vascular surgery service.
 Listed below are the four broad topics for this conference, which occur on a rotating schedule.
 An index will be provided with the specific topics to be discussed each week.

-Vascular Topics – This conference will be presented by the vascular residents and faculty from a selected list of topics or topics of particular interest to the presenter.
-This conference will also feature invited speakers on vascular-related topics of interest such as wound care, orthotics and prosthetics, new technologies, innovations in vascular surgery, etc.
+Third Friday - Vascular Topics – This conference will be presented by the vascular trainees and faculty from a selected list of basic science topics or topics of particular interest to the presenter.
+This conference will also feature invited speakers on vascular related topics of interest such as wound care, orthotics and prosthetics, new technologies, innovations in vascular surgery, etc.